abraunegg/onedrive/docs/USAGE.md

       Skip syncing of symlinks
   --source-directory ARG
       Source directory to rename or move on OneDrive - no sync will be performed.
-  --sync-root-files
+  --space-reservation ARG
+      The amount of disk space to reserve (in MB) to avoid 100% disk space utilisation --sync-root-files
       Sync all files in sync_dir root when using sync_list.
   --sync-shared-folders